Contact Texas Downtown Association

-Debra Drescher has been State Coordinator for the Texas Main Street Program of the Texas Historical Commission for the past 15 years.
+Debra Drescher has been State Coordinator and team lead of the Texas Main Street Program (TMSP) of the Texas Historical Commission for the past 15 years.
 In that capacity, she serves as lead for the 9-member TMSP team and manages the state’s network of 88 designated Main Street communities.
 Debra has a Masters in Public Administration and certification as a Professional Community and Economic Developer (PCED).

-Shelly Hargrove, Ex Officio, Texas Main Street Program
+Cara Lowrimore, Ex Offico, Texas Main Street Program

-Shane is the Membership Manager for the Texas Travel Industry Association based in Austin.
-His experience and engagement in the industry eventually led him to work for TTIA, where he could spend his energy strengthening the industry by growing TTIA’s reach and supporting its members.
+Shane is the Membership Manager for the Texas Travel Alliance based in Austin.
+His experience and engagement in the industry eventually led him to work for TTA, where he could spend his energy strengthening the industry by growing TTA’s reach and supporting its members.
 He holds his Texas Destination Marketer (TDM) certification from TACVB and is a Certified Tourism Executive (CTE).

 Catherine Sak, Executive Director

 Catherine was hired as executive director in 2007.
 She holds a Bachelors from Emory University and a Masters in Urban and Regional Planning from the University of New Orleans.
 Her experience includes nonprofit management and development, city planning, and project management of historic renovations.

 Stephanie is a Marketing and Communications professional that has worked with a roster of clients that include: Esther's Follies, Threadgill's, Pecan Street Festival, Vote4Her, and Six Square, Austin's Black Cultural District, among others.
 She is passionate about telling her client's stories and highlighting their strengths, in the best way possible.
 She is thrilled to be working with the Texas Downtown Association.